Flaurenss/MadBoxTest/README.md

 I think that one of the coolest features from these kind of games is the ragdoll implementation.
 I would also add more kinds of obstacles, UI in order to show the path progress and probably some sort of AI in order to make the player compete against it.

 ## What did you think
 I think that these kind of test are very beneficial to me in terms of programming.
-The time limitation makes trying to solve everything in the simplest and efficient way possible and I think that that make me improve as a coder.
+The time limitation makes trying to solve everything in the simplest and efficient way possible and I think that that make me improve as a programmer.

 ## Any comment you may have
 I hope you enjoy the result.
 Thank you for the opportunity.